I7-Examples/Bronze/docs/source.txt

 Understand the commands "scream" and "yodel" and "yell" and "holler" and "roar" as "shout".

-Understand the command "board" as enter.
+Understand the command "board" as "enter".

 Understand the commands "toss" and "fling" and "hurl" as "throw".